-After several sips of coffees, eating munches and switching through music, my bf and I eventually arrived in Carmel late in the afternoon.
-Not wanting to waste any time, we checked in to our hotel room, changed and headed right back out the door.
+After several cups of coffee, snacks and switching through playlists, my bf and I finally arrived in Carmel, in the late afternoon.
+We were eager to explore and didn’t want to waste any time, so we quickly checked into our hotel room, changed and headed back out the door.

-On Saturday morning we spent a few hours on a short hike at the Mission Trail Nature Preserve.
-The preserve is quite a nice place to be in complete seclusion away from the city with not much noise except birds chirping and walk in serenity between lush trees.
-We took 2 routes out of the 5 main pathways that you can take.
-At some point, we arrived at The Flanders Mansion that was built in the 1920s which, later became part of the Mission Trail Preserve.
-At first, I thought we accidentally entered into someone’s property but, it turned out that we were in one of the main entrance to get in to the preserve.
-We found no one around so, we took a couple of photos in front of the building before we headed back to our route.
+On Saturday morning, we embarked on an exciting hike at the Mission Trail Nature Preserve.
+The preserve was a secluded and peaceful haven away from the hustle and bustle of the city, with nothing but the sound of birds chirping and the tranquility of walking among lush trees.
+We took on two of the five main pathways, and at one point stumbled upon the historic Flanders Mansion, built in the 1920s and now a part of the preserve.
+At first, we thought we had accidentally trespassed on someone’s property, but it turned out to be one of the main entrances to the preserve.
+With no one around, we took a few photos in front of the grand building before heading back to our trail.

-The rest of our day we decided to drive to San Francisco for a few hours.
-My bf had never been there and all he wanted was to drive through the Golden Gate Bridge and come back.
-We did exactly that except we ended up re-routing to stop by Pier 39 to walk around and get lunch.
-Then, we also passed by the famous Lombardy Street reminding me a little bit of the time when I used to live here.
-That time in my life seemed so long ago yet, it felt like I was seeing this city for the very first time.
-Visiting Pier 39 again felt weird without a lot of people around granted that stores are still closed and we are still in the COVID19 situation.
-However, in light of post semi-lockdown, San Francisco never looked so beautiful with the sun beaming upon us.
-People walked around with shorts on and it felt like summer was truly here.
+The rest of the day, we decided to take a drive to San Francisco for a few hours.
+My bf had never been there and all he wanted was to drive through the Golden Gate Bridge.
+We ended up re-routing to stop by Pier 39 to walk around and grab lunch.
+We also passed by the famous Lombardy Street, reminding me of the time I used to live in the city.
+The memories of that time felt distant yet familiar, like seeing the city for the first time all over again.
+Visiting Pier 39 again was strange without the usual crowds, as many stores were still closed due to the COVID-19 situation.
+But, in the light of post-semi-lockdown, San Francisco never looked more beautiful with the sun shining down on us.
+People walked around in shorts, and it felt like summer had finally arrived.